somonus/react-speech-recognition-input/README.md

 ### startListening

-Initiates listening to speech input and will continue to call the callback functions provided until the speech is finalised.
+Initiates listening to speech input and will continue to call the callback functions provided until the speech recognition stops listening.
 After which you'll need to call this function again.

 ## License